 Allegheny River Wilderness Islands

 and Mike's hamburger buffet, we did get high winds and rain.
-Fortunately it wasn't that bad, especially when one
+Fortunately it wasn't that bad, especially when one doses up on

 A Paddler's Diary: Downstream from Warren, Pennsylvania

 Eagles, hawks, osprey, and a Great Blue Heron

 |Copyright 2005-2014 by AlleghenyAlmanac, unless otherwise noted.
 Reproduction or re-use by any means,

 including publication, electronic dissemination, or for online access in altered or partial form without the

 expressed permission of the editor is prohibited by law.
 All contents are ©AlleghenyAlmanac.com and

 ©Allegheny Almanac unless otherwise noted.
 Click here for more information on re-use.